 A solid-state bass amp combo for home practice can start as low as $40 to $200 depending on wattage power and features.
 Amps above $200 are aimed towards gigging and will include a higher wattage for playing live.

 Ideal wattage for a home practice bass amp?

-For a solid state practice amp, 100 watts would be a suitable amount of power for playing volumes ideal for home use.
-A Solid state combo amp would be the best option as it will include more features and be less expensive as a tube amp.
+For a solid-state practice amp, 100 watts would be a suitable amount of power for playing volumes ideal for home use.
+A Solid-state combo amp would be the best option as it will include more features and be less expensive than a tube amp.